hackclub/hackclub/workshops/interactive_maps/README.md

     console.log('Hello World!')
 }
 ```
+These can now be called from our HTML file as addNumbers(someNumber, someNumber) and sayHello().
 Now that you have a basic understanding of how functions work, head over into your script.js file and add this in.
 ```js
 var map = document.getElementById('map');
 function changeImage(location){